 Your Career Pathway

 Trainees often join us towards the end of their first year of training, whilst others join at more advanced stages and already have some client work experience.
 Most new trainee counsellors would start by working in our Low-Cost Counselling Service, managing a caseload of up to four clients per week.
+We do, however, recruit counsellors who wish to join our IAPTS team without progressing through the Low Cost team.
+These counsellors would need to have some previous counselling experience.

 The first three months of the placement is a probationary period at the end of which the trainee counsellor will be invited to meet with the Service Directors/Clinical Team Leader to discuss their progress and future goals.
 All new trainees are assigned to a team, headed by a Lead Counsellor.
 The Lead Counsellor will act as a mentor and ensure that all new joiners settle in, can find their way around the building and are able to get to grips with the admin procedures.